 Bicycling Magazine wrote this about the Fairfax SC6.

 For sizing information and more information, see Marin's SC6 page.

-Fairfax is geared a bit higher than Spot Acme and some other bikes with an Alfine 11 drivetrain.
+Fairfax is geared a bit higher than some other bikes with an Alfine 11 drivetrain.
 This is the one and only complaint we've had with the bike (and it's the one and only complaint in the Outside Magazine review below.)
 But don't worry: if you've got stuff to carry and hills to climb, we've got a solution for you.
 Just ask!